 Why should they pick you?

-Explain what you have to offer that is relevant to them and their vacancy.
-This could be your 2:1 degree, recent work experience with a similar law firm or experience in their area of practice.
+Explain what you have to offer that is relevant to them and the opportunity.
+This could be your performance on your degree, recent work experience with a similar organisation or experience in their area of practice.

 Activity – CV Makeover

 In this activity, you can practise applying your knowledge of CV writing as you try to improve the legal CV of a fictitious student named Georgina Berry.

 Frequently Asked Questions

 I’m making speculative applications.
 Who do I address the covering letter to?